-Assurance of Confidentiality for HIV Surveillance
+Assurance of Confidentiality Statement for HIV Surveillance and Surveillance-related Data

-ASSURANCE OF CONFIDENTIALITY FOR THE NATIONAL HUMAN IMMUNODEFICIENCY VIRUS (HIV) SURVEILLANCE SYSTEM (NHSS) AND SURVEILLANCE-RELATED DATA (INCLUDING SURVEILLANCE INFORMATION, CASE INVESTIGATIONS SUPPLEMENTAL SURVEILLANCE PROJECTS, RESEARCH ACTIVITIES, AND EVALUATIONS)
+ASSURANCE OF CONFIDENTIALITY STATEMENT FOR THE NATIONAL HUMAN IMMUNODEFICIENCY VIRUS (HIV) SURVEILLANCE SYSTEM (NHSS) AND SURVEILLANCE-RELATED DATA (INCLUDING SURVEILLANCE INFORMATION, CASE INVESTIGATIONS, TRANSMISSION CLUSTER INVESTIGATIONS, SUPPLEMENTAL SURVEILLANCE PROJECTS, RESEARCH ACTIVITIES, AND EVALUATIONS) October 2019

-The national HIV surveillance program is being coordinated by the HIV Incidence and Case Surveillance Branch (HICSB) and the Behavioral and Clinical Surveillance Branch (BCSB) of the Division of HIV/AIDS Prevention (DHAP), in the National Center for HIV/AIDS, Viral Hepatitis, STD and TB Prevention (NCHHSTP), a component of the Centers for Disease Control and Prevention (CDC), an agency of the United States Department of Health and Human Services.
-The surveillance information requested by CDC consists of reports of persons with suspected or confirmed HIV infection at any clinical stage of disease, including children born to mothers infected with HIV, and reports of persons enrolled in studies designed to evaluate the surveillance program.
-The information collected by CDC is abstracted from laboratory, clinical, and other medical or public health records of suspected or confirmed HIV cases; and from surveys or investigations that interview persons in recognized HIV risk groups or known to have a diagnosis of HIV.
+The national HIV surveillance program is coordinated by the HIV Incidence and Case Surveillance Branch (HICSB) and the Behavioral and Clinical Surveillance Branch (BCSB) of the Division of HIV/AIDS Prevention (DHAP), in the National Center for HIV/AIDS, Viral Hepatitis, STD and TB Prevention (NCHHSTP), a component of the Centers for Disease Control and Prevention (CDC), an agency of the United States Department of Health and Human Services.
+The surveillance information requested by CDC consists of reports of persons with suspected or confirmed HIV infection at any clinical stage of disease, including children born to mothers infected with HIV, and reports of persons enrolled in studies designed to evaluate the surveillance program and to assess behaviors, medical care, and health status of people living with HIV or at risk of acquiring HIV.
+The information is collected from laboratory, clinical, and other medical or public health records of suspected or confirmed HIV cases; and from surveys or investigations that interview persons in recognized HIV risk groups or known to have a diagnosis of HIV.

 Surveillance data collection is conducted by state and territorial health departments which forward information to CDC after deleting patient and physician names and other identifying or locating information.
 Records maintained by CDC are identified by computer-generated codes, patient date of birth, and a state/city assigned patient identification number.
-The data are used for statistical summaries and research by CDC scientists and cooperating state and local health officials to understand and control the spread of HIV.
+The data are used only for public health purposes, including public health statistical, epidemiologic, and analytic summaries and for public health evaluations, investigations and research by CDC scientists and cooperating state and local health officials to understand and control the spread of HIV.
 In rare instances, expert CDC staff, at the invitation of state or local health departments, may participate in research or case investigations of unusual transmission circumstances or cases of potential threat to the public health.
-In these instances, CDC staff may collect and maintain information that could directly identify individuals.
+For example, CDC staff may conduct epidemiologic and laboratory investigations of cases that may have rare or previously unidentified modes of HIV transmission, unusual clinical manifestations, unusual laboratory test results, or molecular HIV sequence data that indicate recent or rapidly growing HIV transmission clusters.
+These include, but are not limited to, transfusion and transplant-related cases, cases of HIV transmitted in occupational settings, cases of HIV-2 infection, cases transmitted through female-to-female sexual contact, cases with potentially unusual HIV strain variants, cases with clinical evidence of HIV infection but negative HIV test results, investigation of false positive clusters and discordant results, and breakthrough infections in the presence of pre-exposure prophylaxis.
+In these rare instances, with authorization, CDC staff may collect and maintain information that could directly identify individuals.